-The Roma Memorial Center Uštica is being built near the Roma cemetery in the eponymous village near Jasenovac, where at least 17,000 Roma were deported, tortured and killed during World War II.
-So far, 21 mass graves have been found in the village of Uštica with the bodies of murdered Roma, including numerous women and children.
+The Roma Memorial Center Uštica is situated near the Roma cemetery in the eponymous village near Jasenovac, where at least 17,000 Roma were deported, tortured and killed during World War II.
+So far, 21 mass graves have been discovered in the village of Uštica with the bodies of murdered Roma, including numerous women and children.

-The Roma Memorial Center Uštica is being built to permanently commemorate the greatest crime against the Roma, the genocide committed by the Nazi and Ustaša regimes during World War II.
+The Roma Memorial Center Uštica has been built to permanently commemorate the greatest crime against the Roma, the genocide committed by the Nazi and Ustaša regimes during World War II.
 During this darkest period of our modern history, between 250,000 and 500,000 Roma were killed in Europe, after being systematically persecuted, imprisoned in ghettos or taken to concentration camps.

-The Roma Cemetery in Uštica today is the place of the largest gathering of Roma in Croatia, during the commemoration of the International Roma Genocide Remembrance Day (2nd of August).
+The Roma Cemetery in Uštica today is the place of one of the largest gatherings of Roma in Croatia which takes place during the commemoration of the International Roma Genocide Remembrance Day (2nd of August).
 The Roma Memorial Center aims to become a meeting place not only for members of the Roma national minority, but for all who wish to pay tribute to the victims and continue an open dialogue on the subject.

 International Roma Genocide Remembrance Day commemoration at Romani cemetery in Uštica (Photo: Croatian Romani Union „KALI SARA“, archive)